I feel the earth move under my feet (2019)

 Using samples of archival interviews with the women, readings of geological publications and newspapers, field recordings and synthesised sounds, the installation weaves a sonic narrative in conversation with found and fabricated sculptural fragments of the past and present site.
 Embedded in the sculptural materiality of the installation, the 5-channel soundscape emerges through clusters of vintage speakers and sculptures, acting as conduits for the resurrected voices that float around the space.
 Disintegrating and reconstructed archival boxes and factory signs merge with the women’s wartime anecdotes of danger, volatility and feminism; a kettle starts boiling, merging into a volcanic rumbling around ancient basalt rocks and construction site debris; past and present geological, industrial and feminist narratives of Melbourne meet, merge and shape shift around the space.

-This work was presented as a sculptural and 5-channel audio installation at Incinerator Gallery in 2019 and as a stereo soundscape as part of Radiophrenia, Centre for Contemporary Art, Glasgow in 2019.
+‘I feel the earth move under my feet’ was presented as a sculptural and 5-channel audio installation at Incinerator Gallery, Melbourne in 2019 and as a stereo soundscape as part of Radiophrenia, Centre for Contemporary Art, Glasgow in 2019.

 Audiovisual documentation of sculptural and audio installation at Incinerator Gallery